arch-llvm/llvm-svn/README.md

 ## TODO

 * Lots of things need refining.
-Some nasty bugs may still be lurking around.
+Some nasty bugs ~~may be~~ are still lurking around.

+## BUGS

+* libLLVM.so doesn't export all expected symbols, which leads to "undefined reference" build errors in e.g. Mesa.
+See issue [#2](https://github.com/kerberizer/llvm-svn/issues/2) for more information.